Uptaker/wasm-cpp/README.md

 "Hello world!"
 ```

-In this case, WASM is essentially a wrapper, which allows binary code (.wasm) to be executed by JavaScript, and therefore can be invoked using an HTML file.
+In this case, WASM is essentially a wrapper, which allows binary code (.wasm) to be executed by JavaScript, and therefore can be invoked using an HTML file or JS.

 ## Common emcc parameters

-- `--help` manual
 - `-o <file> output file
 - `-s[OPTION]` switch an option, eg `-s NO_EXIT_RUNTIME=1` for not exiting the runtime, or `-s EXPORTED_RUNTIME_METHODS=[ccall]` for specifying export functions.
+- `--help` manual

 ## Calling C++ functions

-TODO C++ calling bit (from compiled .js files)
+TODO C++ calling bit (from compiled .js files) using ccall and cwrap

-## WASM Streaming
+## A better way to call C++ functions - WASM Streaming

 An easier and more natural way of calling functions is to also *stream* the `.wasm` files.
 This way, JS can use WASM functions and there is no need for using the compiled `.js`.